 Puree the berries (it will make about 2 c. puree) and add the other ingredients.

 Line a 10x15 in jelly roll pan with plastic wrap.
+Pour puree into the pan and spread evenly.

 Bake about 5 hours at 200F or until leather pulls away from wrap.